dltoth/UPnPDevice/README.md

 ```
 /**
  *  Build devices and set names and targets.
-Note that device targets must be unique
+Note that device and service targets
- *  relative to the RootDevice
+ *  must be unique relative to the RootDevice (or UPnPDevice) as these are used
+ *  to set HTTP request handlers on the web server
  */
   d1.setDisplayName("Device 1");
   d1.setTarget("device1");